ITx-prash/react-journey/README.md

 # ⚛️ **30 Days of React (Starting Phase)**

 Welcome to my **30 Days of React** journey!
-This repository, `react-journey`, documents my progress as I dive into React.js for the next 30 days.
+This repository, `react-journey`, documents my progress as I dive into React.js with an initial 30 days challenge.
 I'll be building different projects, learning core concepts, and documenting everything I learn along the way.

 _This README will be updated each day as I progress through the challenge._